Home

 Q: I want to create a recognizer for a set of shapes that I have defined.
 How do I go about this without having to get too deep into the code ?

-A: If you want to quickly build a recognizer for a custom set of shapes, try the LipitkIDE tool.
+A: If you want to quickly build a recognizer for a custom set of shapes, try the Lipi Designer tool.
 This allows you to provide a few samples of each shape and builds a recognizer for you (using the DTW Shape Recognition Method internally).
 This is especially convenient when you are actively adding new shapes or modifying old ones, as in a gesture-based application.
 You will still need to integrate the recognizer into your application though - there is sample code available that illustrates how to do that.

 If you have a fixed set of shapes (such as a character set for a script) and are looking for high accuracy, you may get better results by formally collecting data from a large number (say 100) users using one of the Data Collection Tools, and then training one of the Shape Recognition methods in the toolkit.